briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 $ openssl x509 -outform der -in /var/lib/sbctl/keys/db/db.pem -out /tmp/sbctl_db.crt
 ```

+After using `mokutil`, when you boot, MokManager will prompt you to confirm you
+meant to add the keys.

-When you boot, MokManager will pop up if [shim] is unable to execute your boot
+If for whatever reason the [shim] is unable to execute your boot loader,
-loader, in which case, you need to use the MokManager's UI to find the key and
+MokManager will also pop up and let you pick a binary/key stored in the [EFI
-add it.
-After this, the [shim] won't need to invoke MokManager for your boot
+system partition] to add to its database.
+After this, the [shim] won't need to
-loader, but you may still have problems if your kernel wasn't signed properly
+invoke MokManager for your boot loader, but you may still have problems if your
-or its MOK wasn't added.
+kernel wasn't signed properly or its MOK wasn't added.

 ### Reboot